tuhiproject/tuhi/README.md

       When this signal is sent, a org.freedesktop.tuhi1.Device object was created, the object path is the argument to this signal.

-      A client must immediately call Pair() on that object if pairing with that object is desired.
+      A client must immediately call Register() on that object if registering with that object is desired.
 See the documentation for that interface for details.

       When the search timeout expires, the device may be removed by the daemon again.
-Note that until the device is paired, the device is not listed in the managers Devices property.
+Note that until the device is registered, the device is not listed in the managers Devices property.

   Signal: SearchStopped(i)
       Sent when the search has stopped.
-An argument of 0 indicates a successful termination of the search process, either when a device has been paired or the timeout expired.
+An argument of 0 indicates a successful termination of the search process, either when a device has been registered or the timeout expired.

       If the errno is -EAGAIN, the daemon is already searching for devices on behalf of another client.
 In this case, this client should wait for